-Reaching potential buyers with a targeted message at the right time is key to maintain sales growth.
-By examining your existing customers and segmenting them into groups, you can identify who spends what when.
+Reaching potential buyers with a targeted message at the right time is key for maintaining sales growth.
+By examining your existing customers and segmenting them into groups, you can identify who spends what, when.
 We explain how to implement a customer segmentation model

 Segmentation helps you to design new products, services and marketing campaigns to get customers to buy more from you.

 “Segmentation is important for any business,” says Lucy Whittington, director at Inspired Business Marketing.
 “It should help the money you spend get a better return, because you are using a one-size-fits-all approach.”

 Research customer segmentation

 Start by researching your customers.
 If you have a customer management system, look at past purchases to identify trends.
 If this data isn’t available, carry out face-to-face or telephone research to establish why customers buy from you.
 You can also use published market reports and statistics covering general markets to build a picture of your customers.

 You then need to use this data to split your customers into groups according to factors such as spending patters, age, sex and location.
 Using this information, you can work out who you most want to target.

 "This usually translates to the most profitable customers," says Whittington.
 "Although take care to look at the lifetime value of a customer rather than a one-off purchase."